gspd-mobi/rage-ios/README.md

         .withLogLevel(.Full)
         .build()
 ```
-Then describe your API requests
+Then describe your API requests like these
 ```swift
 func getOrganization() -> Observable<String> {
     return client.get("/orgs/{org}")